Library of Congress: 1851–1865: Weakening

-On December 24, 1851, the largest fire in the library's history destroyed 35,000 books, two–thirds of the library's collection, and two-thirds of Jefferson's original transfer.
+On December 24, 1851, the largest fire in the library's history destroyed 35,000 books, two-thirds of the library's collection, and two-thirds of Thomas Jefferson's original transfer.
 Congress appropriated $168,700 to replace the lost books in 1852 but not to acquire new materials.
 (By 2008, the librarians of Congress had found replacements for all but 300 of the works that had been documented as being in Jefferson's original collection.)
 This marked the start of a conservative period in the library's administration by librarian John Silva Meehan and joint committee chairman James A. Pearce, who restricted the library's activities.
 Meehan and Pearce's views about a restricted scope for the Library of Congress reflected those shared by members of Congress.

 While Meehan was a librarian, he supported and perpetuated the notion that "the congressional library should play a limited role on the national scene and that its collections, by and large, should emphasize American materials of obvious use to the U.S. Congress."
 In 1859, Congress transferred the library's public document distribution activities to the Department of the Interior and its international book exchange program to the Department of State.

 During the 1850s, Smithsonian Institution librarian Charles Coffin Jewett aggressively tried to develop the Smithsonian as the United States national library.
 His efforts were rejected by Smithsonian secretary Joseph Henry, who advocated a focus on scientific research and publication.
 To reinforce his intentions for the Smithsonian, Henry established laboratories, developed a robust physical sciences library, and started the Smithsonian Contributions to Knowledge, the first of many publications intended to disseminate research results.
 For Henry, the Library of Congress was the obvious choice as the national library.
 Unable to resolve the conflict, Henry dismissed Jewett in July 1854.